-If you have personal advice to share with other working parents about how you effectively work remotely while managing your newly acquired teaching duties, join the conversation in the business.com community.
+If you have personal advice to share with other working parents about how you effectively work remotely while managing your newly acquired teaching duties.
 Share how you're managing your time, and include any useful resources that work for you and your children.

 Advice for working from home with kids

 Working from home with children can be difficult, especially since schools have closed, forcing parents to teach their kids while continuing to do their own jobs.
 We reached out to educational experts to learn the top five strategies that every mompreneur and remote worker can implement to increase their productivity.

 1. Communicate with your employer, employees and clients.

 Communication is key in these unprecedented times.
 At this point, everyone is aware of the drastic measures taken by businesses around the globe, so employers, employees and clients are likely to be sensitive to the transitions others may be making.